pronsSec/sms-gpt/README.md

 ## License

-This project is licensed under [LICENSE-NAME].
+This project is licensed under Apache License 2.0.
 See the LICENSE file for more details.

 ## Disclaimer